Contributors: Deanna Banks, Jessica Homann, and Kevin Reddy

 - Clinical workforce challenges intensify as physicians face Medicare reimbursement shortfalls, mounting administrative burden, and staffing shortages – all while managing evolving patient expectations

-- Heightened regulatory oversight emerges across multiple fronts – from state-level scrutiny of non-profit tax exemptions to increased restrictions on private equity ownership in healthcare
+- Heightened regulatory oversight emerges across multiple fronts – from state-level scrutiny of non-profit tax exemptions to increased restrictions on private equity ownership

 - Market disruption accelerates through industry consolidation, retail health providers entering the space, and recent private equity-backed healthcare organization bankruptcies reshaping competitive dynamics

-2025 Strategic Priorities for Healthcare Leadership
+Strategic Priorities for Healthcare Leadership

-The healthcare industry is facing unprecedented policy and funding challenges.
-Potential changes to federal healthcare spending, including significant Medicaid adjustments, could destabilize many organizations.
-Academic medical centers particularly feel these pressures as they navigate potential changes to National Institutes of Health (NIH) funding that could affect research programs, talent recruitment, and their role in driving medical innovation.
-Leaders must develop strategies to maintain organizational stability while preserving their institutions' core missions amid this uncertainty.
+Financial concerns remain a pressing theme in leadership discussions across all sectors of the healthcare ecosystem.
+Changes to federal spending and policies have the potential to destabilize many organizations.
+Academic medical centers, in particular, feel these pressures as they navigate changes to NIH funding that could impact their research programs, talent recruitment, and role in driving medical innovation.
+Leaders must develop strategies to maintain organizational stability while preserving their institutions’ core missions amid this uncertainty.

 Key Executive Leadership Qualities that Drive Success

-The shifting healthcare environment calls for leaders who can master multiple domains.
-"Healthcare executives require a blend of skills across business acumen, leadership, and interpersonal and intrapersonal abilities," says Jessica Homann, Vice President of Furst Group.
+This tumultuous environment calls for leaders who can master multiple domains.
+“Healthcare executives require a blend of skills across business acumen, leadership, and interpersonal and intrapersonal abilities,” says Jessica Homann, Vice President of Furst Group.
 This combination provides the necessary skills to navigate an intricate web of new technologies, processes, partnerships, and regulations while managing finite resources, including the energy and well-being of themselves and their team members.

 Strategic Leadership Competencies